Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

 In 2008, Robert McCoy's wife, Yolanda, took her infant daughter and fled Bossier, La., after her husband held her at knifepoint and threatened to kill her.
 She left her 17-year-old son with her parents in Bossier so he could finish high school and graduate, and went into protective custody in Dallas.

 A month later, McCoy was arrested and charged with killing his wife's parents and her son.
-A 911 tape recorded Yolanda's mother screaming "She ain't here Robert. ...
+A 911 tape recorded Yolanda's mother screaming; "She ain't here Robert. ...
 I don't know where she is. ...
 The detectives have her."
 A gunshot is heard, and then the line goes dead.

 Although the evidence against him was overwhelming, McCoy has proclaimed his innocence, alleging that the killings were the product of a drug deal gone bad and that police conspired to frame him because he supposedly revealed their involvement in drug trafficking.
 Five months later, state psychiatric experts found McCoy mentally competent to stand trial.